timvisee/lazymc/README.md

 </p>
 </details>

+## Features

+- Very efficient, lightweight & low-profile (~3KB RAM)
+- Supports Minecraft Java Edition 1.6+, supports modded (e.g. Forge, FTB)
+- Transparent join: hold clients when server starts, relay when ready, without them noticing
+- Customizable MOTD and login messages
+- Automatically manages `server.properties` (host, port and RCON settings)
+- Graceful server sleep/shutdown through RCON (with `SIGTERM` fallback on Linux/Unix)
+- Restart server on crash

 ## Requirements

-- Linux, macOS, Windows
+- Linux, macOS or Windows
-- Minecraft Java Edition 1.6 or above
+- Minecraft Java Edition 1.6+
-- On Windows: RCON (automatically managed by default)
+- On Windows: RCON (automatically managed)

-Using a modded Minecraft server and client (such as Forge) should work fine.
+_Note: You must have access to the system to run the `lazymc` binary.
+If you're using a Minecraft shared hosting provider with a custom dashboard, you likely won't be able to set this up._

 ## Usage

 Make sure you meet all [requirements](#requirements).

 _Note: Installation options are limited at this moment.
-Read-to-go binaries will be published later.
+Ready-to-go binaries will be published later.
 For now we compile and install from source._

 To compile and install you need Rust, install it through `rustup`: https://rustup.rs/